xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 - [ ] Kaggle submission and writeup (details below)
 - [ ] Github repo with all of your code!
 You need to either fork it or just copy the code over to your repo.
 A simple way of doing this is provided below.
 Include the link to your repo below.
 If you would like to make the repo private, please dm us and we'll send you the GitHub usernames to add as collaborators.

-`YOUR GITHUB REPO HERE (or notice that you DMed us to share a private repo)`
+`YOUR GITHUB REPO HERE: git@github.com:natehaynam/mlab-cv-module.git`

 ## To move to your own repo: